hipstas/spokenweb/README.md

 1. Open a new terminal window (Mac) or command prompt (Windows).

-2. Run the following command to download the latest version of the Docker image.
+2. Run (or copy and paste) the following command to download the latest version of the Docker image.
+Be sure to hit return!
+Be warned: this step takes the longest.
+Depending on your system, it could take up to 15 minutes.

 ```
 docker pull hipstas/spokenweb